We may earn commission from affiliate links →

 67. Zeus’ daughter, Athena, defeated Poseidon and became the guardian goddess of the city.

-68. According to Greek mythology, the Athena gave the first olive tree as a gift to the city of Athens; only after that, the sacred tree spread to the rest of Greece.
+68. According to Greek mythology, Athena gave the first olive tree as a gift to the city of Athens; only after that did the sacred tree spread to the rest of Greece.

 69. Greece is the biggest cheese consumer globally (the biggest cheese producer remains France).
 As a matter of fact, one of the most famous products from Greece is feta cheese, and it’s one of the country’s most important exports.